-- 9. Copies of the following documents may be inspected during usual business hours on any weekday (Saturdays, Sundays and holidays excepted) at the offices of Société Générale, Singapore Branch at 8 Marina Boulevard, #12-01 Marina Bay Financial Centre Tower 1, Singapore 018981, during the period of 14 days from the date of this document: - (a) the Memorandum and Articles of Association of the Issuer and the Constitutional Documents of the Guarantor; - (b) the latest financial reports (including the notes thereto) of the Issuer; - (c) the latest financial reports (including the notes thereto) of the Guarantor; - (d) the consent letters from the Auditors to the Issuer and the Guarantor referred to in paragraph 6 above; - (e) the Base Listing Document; - (f) this document; and - (g) the Guarantee.
+- 9. Copies of the following documents may be inspected during usual business hours on any weekday (Saturdays, Sundays and holidays excepted) at the offices of Société Générale, Singapore Branch at 8 Marina Boulevard, #12-01 Marina Bay Financial Centre Tower 1, Singapore 018981, during the period of 14 days from the date of this document: - (a) the Memorandum and Articles of Association of the Issuer and the Constitutional Documents of the Guarantor; - (b) the latest financial reports (including the notes thereto) of the Issuer; - (c) the latest financial reports (including the notes thereto) of the Guarantor; - (d) the Base Listing Document; - (e) this document; and - (f) the Guarantee.